 We have filed with the SEC a registration statement on Form S-3 under the Securities Act to register with the SEC our Class A Common Stock being offered in this prospectus.
 This prospectus, which constitutes a part of the registration statement, does not contain all of the information set forth in the registration statement or the exhibits and schedules filed with it.
 For further information about us and our Class A Common Stock, reference is made to the registration statement and the exhibits and schedules filed with it.
-Statements contained in this prospectus regarding the contents of any contract or any other document that is filed as an exhibit to the registration statement are not necessarily complete, and each such statement is qualified in all respects by reference to the full text of such contract or other document filed as an exhibit to the registration statement.
+Statements contained in this prospectus regarding the contents of any contract or any other document that is filed as an exhibit to the registration statement.
 We will file annual, quarterly and current reports, proxy and registration statements and other information with the SEC.
 You may read and copy any reports, statements, or other information that we file, including the registration statement, of which this prospectus forms a part, and the exhibits and schedules filed with it, without charge at the public reference room maintained by the SEC, located at 100 F Street, NE, Washington, D.C.
 20549, and copies of all or any part of the registration statement may be obtained from the SEC on the payment of the fees prescribed by the SEC.
-Please call the SEC at 1-800-SEC-0330 for further information about the public reference room.
-The SEC also maintains an Internet website that contains reports, proxy and information statements and other information regarding registrants that file electronically with the SEC.
+Please call the SEC at 1-800-SEC-0330 for further information regarding registrants that file electronically with the SEC.
 The address of the site is www.sec.gov.